Terms and Conditions

 Here's the plain-English summary.
 The full terms are below if you'd like the detail.

-• What you pay.
-A one-off $249 to get started — that includes 10 calls, family sharing, and 12 months of online storage.
+- What you pay.
+A one-off $249 to get started — that includes 20 calls, one hardcover book that ships within Australia, family sharing, and 12 months of online storage.
 After the first year, keeping your archive online is $9/month or $79/year.
-Books and a few extras cost more.
+Extra books and add-ons cost more.
 All prices include GST.

-• Cancelling.
+- Cancelling.
 You can cancel any time.
-We give you a 30-day window to download everything before it's archived.
+We give you a 90-day window to download everything before it's archived.

 1. About These Terms